kaunel85/ong-bylaws/bylaws.md

      2. Consist of the Fundraising Chair, Vice President, Alumni Secretary and other active Members.
      3. Be responsible for the organization of events for the raising of funds for chapter operations.

-## ARTICLE XII: MEMBERSHIP TRANSITIONS
+## ARTICLE XI: MEMBERSHIP TRANSITIONS

 141. Bidding of eligible men is described in 95.